DeAndre Carter Player Prop Bets for NFL Week 14 | Washington vs. Dallas 12/12/2021

 Season Stats

-- Carter has totaled 267 yards on 19 catches with three touchdowns this season, averaging 22.3 yards per game on 32 targets.

-- Carter has been the target of 32 of his team's 399 passing attempts this season, or 8.0% of the target share.
+- So far this season, 8.0% of the 399 passes thrown by his team have gone Carter's way.

-- Carter has seen the ball thrown his way two times in the red zone this season, 4.7% of his team's 43 red zone pass attempts.
+- With two targets in the red zone this season, Carter has been on the receiving end of 4.7% of his team's 43 red zone pass attempts.

-- The Football Team have thrown the ball in 53.0% of their plays from scrimmage this year while staying on the ground 47.0% of the time.
+- The Football Team have called a pass in 53.0% of their plays from scrimmage this year while running the ball 47.0% of the time.
 This offensive attack ranks 22nd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Carter's matchup with the Cowboys.